exowanderer/wanderer/README.md

     2. Computer the time element
     3. subtract the background (store background level)
     4. isolate the star into a subframe
-    5. Cross-correlate a Gaussian (or JWST psf) with the image to find predicted center (store CC center)
+    5. Cross-correlate a Gaussian (or synthetic psf) with the image to find predicted center (store CC center)
     6. Gaussian fit to subframe, starting at CC center (store GS center, width, amplitude)
     7. Perform apeture photometry with each radius given at the beginning (store aperture radii as a function of radius)